A Quick Guide To Acquiring An AgentFeb 24, 2023

 Are you ready to begin your quest to find a literary agent?
 Need ONE MORE BONUS TIP to get you started?
 You got it!

-Studio Members should head back over to our WRITING TOOLBOX for a full list of literary agents!
+Head on over to our WRITING TOOLBOX for a full list of literary agents!

 Remember, many agents don’t accept unsolicited materials, so make sure you do your research before sending that brilliant new script.

 To connect with over 1,000 theatermakers and get your project in agents’ hands faster, join our FREE TheaterMakers Facebook Group!